jekyll/jekyll/docs/_docs/collections.md

   - staff_members
 ```

-In this case `collections` is defined as a sequence (i.e array) with no additional metadata defined for each collection.
+In this case `collections` is defined as a sequence (i.e., array) with no additional metadata defined for each collection.
 You can optionally specify metadata for your collection by defining `collections` as a mapping (i.e hashmap) instead of sequence, and then defining additional fields in it:

 ```yaml